SkatAI/epitadb/docs/02/1-recap-1st-day.md

 > psql -U bob -h 123.456.789.246 -d treesdb

+#### check your connection

-to see your current user run
+to see your current connection run

 >  psql -c "\conninfo"

-if it complains of not knowing the database, add the postgres database as the database name
+if it complains of not knowing the database, add the _postgres_ database as the database name

 > psql -c "\conninfo" -d postgres

 This should return: